 The Fujifilm X-T100 is a mirrorless interchangeable lens camera that was officially introduced in May 2018 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Fujifilm X-T100 has a Camera Elo of 2859.
+Is the Fujifilm X-T100 a good camera?
+The X-T100 has a Camera Elo of 2857.
 This very strong rating puts it among the elite group of camera grand masters.
 The X-T100 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-T100 falls among the top 10 percent.
+In terms of its sensor size category (APS cameras), the X-T100 ranks among the top 10 percent.

 |Mirrorless system camera|